devetry/skills-front-end/studios/flicklist/1/README.md

 ##### 5. Create a handler function for when a button is clicked

 Once those buttons are showing up, your next task is to make them actually do something.
 We'll put the instructions for what should happen when a button is clicked into the `methods` portion of your view.
-The function you'll write needs to take the name of a movie as its only argument and do two things:

-1. append the name of the movie that was clicked to `this.watchlistItems`.
+The function you'll write needs to take the name of a movie as its only argument and append the name of the movie that was clicked to `this.watchlistItems`.
-2. remove the movie from `this.browseItems`.

-Because Vue is "reactive", it will notice these changes to the data, and update the document to look right.
+Because Vue is "reactive", it will notice this change to the data, and update the document to look right.

 ##### 6. Add click handlers to the buttons